 VPNs function by encrypting a user’s inbound and outbound internet traffic, preventing it from being accessed by an outsider.
 Doing so renders a wide variety of Man-in-the-middle attacks useless while also putting a stop to your browsing activities being spied on by your ISP.

 Ivacy VPN offers fast and consistently stable connections to servers positioned around the globe.
 Moreover, it is one of the easiest VPNs to install on any device and keeps no logs of any of your activities.
 With an extensive network of servers and excellent speeds, Ivacy VPN is preferred by Kodi users around the globe.
-You can try it risk-free with a 7-day trial for only $1.16/month with an 88% discount on Halloween and a 30-day money-back guarantee.
+You can get a 2-year VPN subscription plus 3 months and a password manager for free for only $2.49/month with our Freedom deal and a 30-day money-back guarantee.